sb-ncbr/chemtools/README.md

 # Chemtools Manager

-Backend for running calculations using biochemistry tools in separate docker containers.
+Backend for running calculations using bioinformatics tools in separate docker containers.
 It consists of the **API**, which serves as an entrypoint, and the **worker**, which is running the calculations inside the docker containers.